WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/weekly-meetings-2021.md

 #### Who did you help this week

 * Reviewed SeptembRSE call for PH
+  * KW: Fab!

 #### Who helped you this week?

 * SB helped me with citizen science guide
+  * KW: Excellent!
 * SF and LC helped with moderation decisions
+  * KW: Really great

 #### What did you achieve?

-* Audit for co-working session https://hackmd.io/P3HC1VD_R56Fz0npqCBZsA
+* Audit for co-working session
+  * KW: Very very helpful - thank you!
 * Co-working with KW 🌷
+  * KW: LOVELY day!
+Thank you!
 * Work on moderation summaries (https://github.com/alan-turing-institute/AutisticaCitizenScience/issues/416)
 * Draft citizen science guide (https://hackmd.io/ZwYAS8gNRu6Z3lVf61EjsA)
+  * KW: Oh well done!

 #### What did you struggle with?